-Demystifying the Microsoft SSPA Attestation Program
+Demystifying the Microsoft SSPA Program

-Unpacking the Microsoft SSPA Requirement
+What are the Microsoft SSPA Requirements?

 In today’s digital world, strong data privacy and security practices are critical bedrocks to information sharing and data processing by third-party vendors.
 Microsoft’s Supplier Security and Privacy Assurance (SSPA) program requires vendors that process Microsoft personal and/or confidential information to demonstrate compliance with Microsoft’s Supplier Data Protection Requirements (DPR) on an annual basis.(1)